All Episodes

 But at the beginning of the show today, ah, Hillary Clinton, she's again going to declare that she's running for president after three other attempts.

-We we got a ton to get to.
+We got a ton to get to.

-The phone number first, 800-282-2882 here at the EIB network.
+The phone number first, 800-282-2882 here at the EIB Network.

-You can also get me on Twitter or Facebook at E.W.
-Erickson, EWERICKSON.
+You can also get me on Twitter or Facebook at EW Erickson, E-W-E-R-I-C-K-S-O-N.

-If she fell over in the forest, would anyone hear her at her age she'd be a giant sequoia, so I imagine we would probably take notice of it, but nonetheless, I'm not a hundred percent sure.
+At her age, she'd be a giant sequoia, so I imagine we would probably take notice of it.

 I mean, so now she's going to give a big speech on Roosevelt Island.

-Uh he put on Twitter, Hillary's campaign will launch on New York's Roosevelt Island, formerly the home of a prison and insane asylum.
+My buddy Mike Needham over at Heritage Action, he put on Twitter, Hillary's campaign will launch on New York's Roosevelt Island, formerly the home of a prison and insane asylum.

 Yes, that's where Hillary has decided to announce again.